 The following pages contain the provisions of the Medway Zoning Bylaw as amended.
-This edition incorporates all approved amendments including those actions taken by the 2011 Annual Town Meeting held on June 13, 2011.
-It also includes a major updating of the Medway Zoning Map.
+This edition incorporates all approved amendments including those actions taken by Medway's 2013 Annual Town Meeting held on May 13, 2013.
+It also includes the current Medway Zoning Map as updated October 10, 2013.